garysbot/aa-project-one-javascript/README.md

 <br><br>

 ## Object-Oriented Design Principles
-Each Three.js component is responsible for working with a distinct aspect of the WebGL JavaScript API to render high-performance 3D graphics in any web browser.
+Each Three.js component handles a specific part of WebGL to render high-performance 3D graphics in your browser.

 Artifact Adventure is composed of the following components:
 - Camera